danieldunderfelt/danieldunderfelt.github.io/_posts/2015-04-29-jspm-superpowered-es6-development.md

 ## Wait, you said JSPM is a package manager?

 Yes.
 We haven't really done any package managing yet, sorry for that.
-Luckily, I'll have a blog post up this same time next week, where we'll talk exclusively about package management with JSPM!
+Luckily I'll have a blog post up this same time next week, where we'll talk about package management with JSPM!
 To hold you over, here's the basics:

 {% include code_caption.html text="terminal" %}